Not sure whether to go for a humane Mouse trap or a standard snap trap?

 Many people will look at the price of both options and decide, but it is not the only thing you need to consider.
 Both options are reasonably priced.
 It will not make a difference which option you go for.

-When you have chosen which Mous trap to go for, it is important to know exactly where to put Mouse traps for a successful capture.
+When you have chosen which mouse trap to go for, it is important to know exactly where to put mouse traps for a successful capture.

 Good luck catching your mice, and stay safe!